 - Autumn/Winter 2020

-Concept: develop concept, brief, business logic and undertake research.
+Concept: develop concept, brief, business logic, cultural context and undertake research.

 - Spring 2021

-Planning: project planning using research, cultural context, business, and Vitruvian principles.
+Planning: project planning using research, cultural context, business, and Vitruvian principles in a series of themed crits.

 - Easter 2021